 A complex monitoring ?!?

-It is perhaps the most boring thing in the world, at least that no one wants to do or likes to do (but that I love), it is monitoring !
-I say "boring" because you'll have to follow a whole bunch of tools (not to mention their settings), scrutinize campaign reports, etc.
+It's perhaps the most boring thing in the world, or at least one that nobody wants to do or likes to do (but that I love), and that's monitoring!
+I say "boring" because you're going to have to monitor a whole bunch of tools (not to mention their settings), scrutinize campaign reports and so on.

 The monitoring is done in several steps: